Priory nurses highlight our 7Cs

-The Nursing Times has recognised Priory’s dedication to nursing care, and each week over the next seven weeks a nurse from Priory will be showcased within the magazine discussing how they live the values of the 7Cs.
+The Nursing Times has recognised Priory’s dedication to nursing care, and each week over the next seven weeks a nurse from Priory will be showcased within the magazine discussing how they live the en-GB of the 7Cs.

 The first to showcase our excellent services is Ian Harris, senior nurse for the children’s unit at Priory Hospital Highbank in Bury, who discusses how he strives to ensure as much independence as possible for our service users.

 Ian joined Priory in March 2013 after working in the NHS for over ten years.
 He now looks after children up to the age of 18 who have long-term neurological conditions: “What attracted me [to Priory] is being able to give care that is tailored to service users.
 We can keep them independent and doing things that they would ordinarily be able to do as children, such as going to the zoo cinema or bowling.

 “The best evidence that we are doing a great job is the low number of admissions our patients have to acute hospitals because we keep them well and give them an active life.”

 Siân Wicks, Director of Corporate Assurance and Chief Nursing Officer, stated: “Our Nursing Strategy encompasses all four countries of the United Kingdom and we have embraced the 6Cs.
 Following consultation through our Group Nursing Forum and listening, we felt we needed to add our seventh C to deliver compassionate care consistently.